-Excellent preparation is critical for effective and sustainable cross-cultural ministry.
+Excellent preparation is critical for effective and sustainable intercultural ministry.

-Global Interaction is committed to providing relevant, practical and thoughtful learning and development opportunities throughout a cross-cultural worker's candidacy, on-field ministry and home assignment.
+Global Interaction is committed to providing relevant, practical and thoughtful learning and development opportunities throughout an intercultural worker's candidacy, on-field ministry and home assignment.

 We recognise that Candidates come to Global Interaction with differing faith journeys, understanding of call and life experience.
-The aim of the learning process is to provide a clear, yet flexible, plan to prepare for life and ministry as a cross-cultural worker.
+The aim of the learning process is to provide a clear, yet flexible, plan to prepare for life and ministry as an intercultural worker.
 Candidates prepare through three primary avenues; Theological education, Global Interaction courses (a mix of live-in and online) and a Personal Learning Plan.